A vegan sushi bowl recipe perfect for the entire family. It’s an easy dinner that is veggie packed and customizable for all eaters!

-- Combine the mushrooms with the tamari in the bowl.
-Spread onto a parchment lined baking sheet.
+- Combine the mushrooms with the Tamari in the bowl.
+Spread onto the baking sheet.

 - Bake at 400 for 20-25 minutes until crisping on edges.
 Check the mushrooms at 15 minutes and remove so they don't burn.

 - Mix the cooked mushrooms with about half of the Spicy Cilantro Sauce.
 You can use as much or as little as you want.
-Use the rest to drizzle on top.
+Use the rest to drizzle on top of the sushi bowl.

 - Separate the cooked rice into 4 bowls.

-- Drizzle sauces of choice over the top and serve!
+- Drizzle sauces over the top, garnish and serve!

 - Sushi rice is traditional but you can use any rice you prefer.